 On any given day, you can have Italian for lunch, Mexican for dinner, and Vietnamese as a late-evening snack.

 PHOTO CREDIT: Michael Mina

 San Jose's status as a melting pot of ethnicity can be sampled in its wide variety of distinctive restaurants.
-From old-school Italian to upscale American to traditional Vietnamese and Mexican, there is something tempting for every taste.
+From old-school Italian to upscale American, traditional Vietnamese to mouthwatering Mexican, there's something tempting for every taste in the California city.

 One of the most popular eating establishments in town for more than a half-century is Paolo’s, an intimate Italian place overlooking the Guadalupe River.
 A San Jose institution since 1958, this second-generation family restaurant has earned national acclaim.

 Few Bay Area chefs have received more recognition in recent years than Michael Mina, who has opened more than a dozen upscale restaurants in California and beyond.
 His popular downtown San Jose offering is the Arcadia Modern American Steakhouse, whose menu has been known to include such interesting items as lobster corn dogs, a whole fried chicken prepared for two and pumpkin cheesecake.

 Vietnamese and Pacific-Asian

 San Jose has one of the largest Vietnamese populations in the U.S., and Khanh’s near Santana Row has been serving traditional Vietnamese dishes such as barbecue beef rolls for three decades.
 A number of other Vietnamese restaurants can be found along Tully and Story Roads.
 The Pacific-Asian influence is heavy throughout the city, with a variety of places specializing in Japanese, Chinese and Hawaiian food.